jzhang38/LongMamba/README.md

 ```
 </details>

 This approach appears to work, although the PPL for shorter contexts worsens.
+Note that I did not finetune the model in any way up till now.

 <img src="data/original_mamba_delta_ratio_0.5.csv.png" alt="PPL explode when increasing the context length" width="800"/>